 Related Article: 5 Great Affordable Live Streaming Cameras

 Audio recorders & microphones

-With current smartphones today being able to blend video and audio all in one package, and the same goes for some DSLR and mirrorless cameras, but these devices can’t capture the sound you need to get great audio.
-To get great audio for your YouTube videos, you will need an external audio recorder and microphone to make your sound stand out from the crowd.
+Even while today’s smartphones can combine video and audio in one package, and certain DSLR and mirrorless cameras can do the same, these devices can’t capture the sound you need to create amazing audio.
+To make your voice stand out from the crowd, you’ll need an external audio recorder and microphone for your YouTube videos.

-While I am not saying that you shouldn’t ditch your smartphone audio altogether, but for those wanting to improve their audio, there are several budget options that exist for both recorders and microphones to make your audio stand out.
+While I’m not suggesting that you abandon your smartphone’s audio entirely, there are a number of affordable options for both recorders and microphones for those who want to make their audio stand out.